-Sovereign citizen extremists in New Jersey attacked law enforcement at least once in 2017; however, they mostly engage in non-violent activity such as self-identifying in court paperwork and traffic stops and filing liens against public officials.
+Sovereign citizen extremists in New Jersey often rely on “paper terrorism,” such as filing fraudulent liens against public officials or self-identifying in court paperwork, but can resort to violence when challenged by law enforcement.
 In May 2016, legislation in New Jersey enhanced penalties associated with the filing of fraudulent liens to retaliate against public officials.
 Sovereign citizens have since adopted new methods to circumvent the law.

-In March 2017, police arrested self-proclaimed sovereign citizen Wayne Hall in Roselle Park (Union County) following a physical altercation after officers asked Hall to provide his information.
-He refused and instead gave the officer a card, asserting that he was not subject to traffic laws.
-Authorities also arrested Hall’s friend, Jameika Hutchison, after she began recording the interaction, a common sovereign tactic, and engaged in a physical altercation with police.
+Police in Roselle Park (Union County) arrested Wayne Hall, a self-proclaimed sovereign citizen, in March 2017 after officers asked Hall to provide his information.
+Hall instead gave the officer a card that asserted he was not subject to traffic laws, resulting in an altercation.
+Authorities also arrested Hall’s friend, Jameika Hutchison, after she engaged in a physical altercation with police.

 In June 2016, authorities arrested Erick Shute, a former New Jersey resident who declared himself a sovereign citizen, for killing three individuals in West Virginia over a property dispute.
 In 2011, Shute spent nearly 200 days in a county jail in New Jersey for aggravated assault, resisting arrest, and obstruction after a violent confrontation that began when he asked a police officer to “sign a peace treaty” to allow him to drive without a license.